haivanvo/targeted-ont-benchmark/README.md

-# Targeted ONT Variant Calling and Annotation Benchmark ݁ 𐔌՞ ܸ.ˬ.ܸ՞𐦯
+# Targeted ONT Variant Calling and Annotation Benchmark ݁

+Note: Full implementation is withheld pending publication.
+This README includes the methodology and workflow only.

 ## Overview
 This repository currently serves an overview and workflow documentation of my bachelor thesis project: